yunhanwang1105/yunhanwang1105.github.io/_pages/about.md

 ## Bio

 I am pursuing my Master's degree in Machine Learning at the [University of Tübingen](https://uni-tuebingen.de/en/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/informatik/studium/studiengaenge/machine-learning/), Germany.
 I obtained my Bachelor's degree in Computer Science with Honours & Cum Laude (highest distinction) from the [Delft University of Technology](https://www.tudelft.nl/en/), Netherlands.
 My research interest lies at the intersection of computer vision and human computer interaction.
+Specifically, my current research plan is to develop a talking virtual avatar that can act like a human being.
 I completed my honours research on 3D gaze estimation (2022-2023) under the supervision of [Dr. Xucong Zhang](https://www.ccmitss.com/zhang) in the [Computer Vision lab](https://www.tudelft.nl/ewi/over-de-faculteit/afdelingen/intelligent-systems/pattern-recognition-bioinformatics/computer-vision-lab) at TU Delft.

 ## Latest News